HibberdLab/transrate/_src/getting_started.md

 ## Comparing two or more assemblies

-You can easily compare multiple assemblies using Tras
+You can easily compare multiple assemblies using Transrate.